prateek-combat/CRITestApp/MARKDOWN_GUIDE.md

-# Markdown Support in Test Questions
+# HTML & Markdown Support in Test Questions

-The test platform now supports **Markdown formatting** in question text (`promptText`), allowing you to create rich, well-formatted questions with code syntax highlighting, tables, lists, and more.
+The test platform now supports both **HTML and Markdown formatting** in question text (`promptText`), allowing you to create rich, well-formatted questions with code syntax highlighting, tables, lists, and more.

+## 🚀 **NEW: HTML Support**

+For maximum control and compatibility, you can now use **HTML directly** in your questions!
+The system automatically detects HTML content and renders it securely with DOMPurify sanitization.

 ## 🎯 Features Supported